Environmentally Friendly Lockers

 When you’re ordering lockers for your locker room, the environment might not be the first thing on your mind.
 The impact you’re making on the earth is worth a thought though, particularly if you’re considering lockers made of plastic or metal.
 A plastic locker, like anything made of plastic, puts a strain on the environment.
 Metal lockers have their own issues, because of the excavation of minerals necessary for their production, making wooden lockers the most environmentally friendly choice.

 Do you know that plastic is made of petroleum?
 In fact, the production of plastic in the United States uses over 300 billion barrels of petroleum each year, which is about 5 percent of the nation’s petroleum consumption.
-Not only is this a waste of oil, it’s also dangerous, because petroleum production pollutes the environment, and the use of things made of petroleum pollutes the environment, contaminating the water and air.
-Plastic doesn’t break down, either.
-It can last for thousands of years floating in water, and the part of it that does breakdown in landfills ends up leaching chemicals into the soil and groundwater.
+Not only is this a waste of oil, but it’s also dangerous, because petroleum production pollutes the environment, and the use of things made of petroleum pollutes the environment, contaminating the water and air.
+Fortunately, there are many sustainable alternatives to plastic (for example, check trvst).
+The problematic part of that plastic doesn’t break down, either.
+It can last for thousands of years floating in the water, and the part of it that does break down in landfills ends up leaching chemicals into the soil and groundwater.
 That might make you think twice before installing plastic lockers.
+Also, if you have more concerns about how this can affect your business, you can approach a firm that can conduct the phase 3 environmental site assessment and deduce results on where you can improve as a business and contribute in the right way to the environment.

 No matter what you’re building, wood is typically an environmentally friendly option.
 It’s a renewable resource, and because trees absorb carbon dioxide as they grow, they actually rid the air of pollution.
 Composite wood in particular is great because it recycles mill waste and old pallets, rather than using virgin wood.
 The resourcefulness of composite wood combined with its enhanced durability over virgin wood make it the best long-term investment for an environmentally conscience organization.
 Composite wooden lockers will serve your needs for a very long time, with minimal environmental impact.